ESCAPE

 Department of Human Services Co-Located Advocacy

 Through our partnership with the Department of Human Services (DHS), DVRC staff work out of three local DHS offices in Hillsboro, Beaverton, and Tigard.
 These advocates assist people navigating the DHS process, as well as provide case management, safety planning, resource referrals, and other services.
-To contact the advocate located in Hillsboro please e-mail Faith at [email protected], for Beaverton please e-mail Oliver at [email protected], and for Tigard please e-mail Yvonne at [email protected].
+To contact the advocate located in Hillsboro please e-mail [email protected], for Beaverton please e-mail Oliver at [email protected], and for Tigard please e-mail Yvonne at [email protected].

 Translate »